 After a viral Reddit thread blew the whistle on all of this, Wispr Flow's CTO did step in.
 He admitted to the issues, apologized for how they handled the initial feedback (they actually banned the user who first raised the concerns), and promised to do better.

-Since then, they’ve updated their policies and app settings to give users more clarity and control.
+Since then, they've updated their policies and app settings to give users more clarity and control, including the opt-in training toggle and Privacy Mode.
 In fact, a recent comment on that same thread says the app is much better now on the privacy front.
-Still, that whole mess left a bad taste in a lot of people’s mouths.
-It’s a good lesson that when an AI tool needs deep access to your computer, transparency isn’t just nice to have, it’s essential.
+Still, that whole mess left a bad taste in a lot of people's mouths.
+It's a good lesson that when an AI tool needs deep access to your computer, transparency isn't just nice to have, it's essential.
+It's the same standard I'd hold any AI personal assistant or voice assistant to.

 Wispr Flow pricing: Is the pro plan worth it?

 So, how much does all this cost?
 Wispr Flow has a free plan, which is a good way to dip your toes in.
-You get a weekly limit of 2,000 words, which is enough to see if you like the basic dictation.
-But you won’t get the fancy features like Command Mode or have your settings sync across devices.
+As of 2026 it gives you 2,000 words per week on desktop and 1,000 words per week on iPhone (Android has been unlimited for a limited time), which is enough to see if you like the basic dictation.
+But you won't get the fancy features like Command Mode or have your settings sync across devices.

 -